rozeensubedi/HangMan/README.md

 # 🎮 HangMan Game

-A fun and interactive **Hangman** game built using **HTML**, **CSS**, and **JavaScript** — featuring multiple difficulty levels, emoji bursts, custom alerts, hangman visual feedback, and sound-based celebrations!
+A web-based Hangman game with category selection, difficulty levels, score tracking, and a polished user interface.

 ---

+🧠 About the Project

+This is a classic Hangman game built with HTML, CSS, and JavaScript.
+Players can choose from different categories and difficulty levels, guess letters to reveal hidden words, and try to beat the high score.
+The game also includes sound effects and celebratory animations when a new high score is achieved.

+---

 🕹️ How to Play

 1. Enter your name.
-2. Select a difficulty level: Easy, Medium, or Hard.
+2. Choose levels: Easy, Medium, or Hard.
+3. Choose categoory: Animal, Country, Food, Plant, or Sport.
-3. Click Start Game.
+4. Click Start Game.
-4. Read the question or hint, then guess the word one letter at a time.
+5. Read the question or hint, then guess the word one letter at a time.
-5. Use the on-screen keyboard or type letters.
+6. Use the on-screen keyboard or type letters.
-6. Guess correctly to increase your score.
+7. Guess correctly to increase your score.
-7. The game ends after 6 incorrect guesses.
+8. The game ends after 6 incorrect guesses.

 ---